 There!
 You’ve just meditated without needing a mind’s eye.
 Learning how to meditate with aphantasia is about trying new approaches and finding the right alternative that works for you.
 Here’s a few more.

-4 Easy Ways to Meditate With or Without a Mind's Eye
+Four Easy Ways to Meditate Without a Mind’s Eye

 1. LivingMoments Meditation